JioMeet/JioMeetVideoKYCSDK_Android/README.md

-# JioHealthHub Template UI Quickstart
+# JioMeet Video KYC Template UI Quickstart

-**Welcome to JioHealthCareTemplate Template UI**, a SDK that streamlines the integration of Jiomeet's powerful audio and video functionalities.
+**Welcome to Jiomeet Video KYC Template UI**, a SDK that streamlines the integration of Jiomeet's powerful audio and video functionalities into your Android application with minimal coding effort.
+With just a few simple steps, you can enable high-quality real-time communication, allowing users to effortlessly connect, collaborate, and communicate.

 ## Table of Contents